 Because fat is by far the most fuel-dense element, your body reserves extra fat for future use .

-Moderate to low-intensity cardio exercises that last for long durations will use fat for fuel; hence it is critical to include it in proportion as part of your meal.
+Moderate to low-intensity cardio exercises that last for long durations will use fat for fuel; hence, it is critical to include them in proportion as part of your meal.

 The unsaturated fats in nuts or nut foods (for example, almond butter) are an excellent supply of this element since the 'healthy' fats in nuts may be heart-healthy and aid in decreasing cholesterol concentrations while simultaneously being a major fuel source required for exercise .